House formally approves Biden impeachment inquiry

 But investigators have struggled to back the most salacious allegation, which was first pushed by former President Trump ahead of his own impeachment: That as vice president, Joe Biden took actions in Ukraine with the intention of benefitting his son’s business.

-House Oversight Committee Chair James Comer (R-Ky.), who is leading one of the arms of the probe, cast Hunter Biden’s business dealings as an influence peddling scheme, arguing on the House floor that even money made after his father left office could be considered a “hallmark of corruption.”
+Comer cast Hunter Biden’s business dealings as an influence peddling scheme, arguing on the House floor that even money made after his father left office could be considered a “hallmark of corruption.”

 “We’ll soon depose and interview several members of the Biden family and their associates about these influence-peddling schemes.
 But we’re facing obstruction from the White House,” he said.